epogrebnyak/abacus/docs/about/rules.md

 4. Modern Python features such as subclasssing and pattern matching help to make code cleaner.
    Classes like `Asset`, `Expense`, `Capital`, `Liability`, `Income` pass forward useful information about account types and their behaviors.

-5. This is experimental software.
-The upside is that we can make big changes fast.
-On a downside we do not learn (or earn) from users, at least yet.

-6. `abacus` is not optimised for performance and likely to be slow under high load.
+5. `abacus` is not optimised for performance and likely to be slow under high load.